Angela Masson: Patents

-The first true electronic flight bag, a computing device designed specifically to replace a pilot’s entire kit bag, was patented by Masson as the Electronic Kit Bag (EKB) in 1999.
+In 1999, Masson patented the first true electronic flight bag, a computing device designed specifically to replace a pilot's entire kit bag, as the Electronic Kit Bag (EKB).
 Her multiple patents describe a solution to aid pilots in their normal aviation activities, however, the EKB is intended to also function as a life-saving control device, able to land an aircraft remotely in the event of pilot incapacitation.